- Tracy Gunn

 Individual variations in physiology & any actions taken

-Exercise Before & After While intense excercise 12 hours before a dive might have a protective effect, immeidately before a dive predisposes a diver to DCS as the absorption and elimination of nitrogen is affected.
-Excercise immediately after may increase blood pressure that can encourage bubble movement
+Exercise Before & After While intense exercise 12 hours before a dive might have a protective effect, immediately before a dive predisposes a diver to DCS as the absorption and elimination of nitrogen are affected.
+Exercise immediately after may increase blood pressure and can encourage bubble movement

-Age As a person ages, circulatory and respiratory systems work less efficiently affecting gas exchange.
-As, we age, our bodies tend to have higher body fat
+Age As a person ages, the circulatory and respiratory systems work less efficiently, affecting gas exchange.
+As we age, our bodies tend to have higher body fat

 Dehydration Reduces the amount of blood available for the gas exchange affecting gas elimination

 Injury & Illness May potentially affect gas elimination.
-Recently healed injuries may produce local circulation issues and injuries can produce general reduction in circulation efficiency
+Recently healed injuries may produce local circulation issues, and injuries can produce a general reduction in circulation efficiency

-Altitude & Flying After Diving Reduced atmospheric pressue at altitude increases the pressure gradient betweem the gases dissolved in your tissues and the ambient pressure
+Altitude & Flying After Diving Reduced atmospheric pressure at altitude increases the pressure gradient between the gases dissolved in your tissues and the ambient pressure.

 Most of these predisposing factors somehow result in, or cause a change in circulation.